 Then the foolish ones said to the wise

 The foolish virgins found a simple solution to their problem.
 They sought the help of the wise virgins to share their excess oil, under the impression that they could depend on them during that crisis.

-‘Give us some oil, for our lamps are going out.’
+‘Give us some oil, for our lamps are going out’

 The foolish ones found their lamps were going out.
-That means their lamps were still burning and were extinguishing, giving only a dim light.
+That means their lamps were still burning and were extinguishing, giving out only dim light.
 They realized their lamps needed more oil as fuel to proceed with the reception of the bridegroom.

-The foolish virgins represent the Christians who were once Spirit filled.
+The foolish virgins represent the Christians who were once Spirit-filled.
 But they failed to continue gaining the grace they received.
 Jesus told his disciples, “You are the light of the world.
 A city set on a mountain cannot be hidden.
 Nor do they light a lamp and then put it under a bushel basket; it is set on a lampstand, where it gives light to all in the house.
 Just so, your light must shine before others, that they may see your good deeds and glorify your heavenly Father” (Mt 5:14-16).
 Unfortunately, spiritually foolish people do not take this teaching seriously.
 So, their lamps eventually get extinguished.
 By the end of life, they get alarmed and try to depend on others who cannot help them at that late period.
-In the story of the Rich man and Lazarus, the rich man came to realize his foolishness only after his death when he saw Lazarus at the bosom of Abraham.
+In the story of the Rich man and Lazarus, the rich man came to realize his foolishness only after his death when he saw Lazarus in the bosom of Abraham.
 Neither Abraham nor Lazarus could help him at that late stage (Lk 16:19-31).